APWright/apwright.github.io/_pages/cv.md

 > **_Centers for Disease Control and Prevention_**
 > _Oak Ridge Institute of Science Education Fellowship_
 > Chamblee, Georgia, Fall 2019 to Present
-> Developed natural language processing and data visualization tools for detecting emerging trends in the opiod epidemic.
+> Introduced natural language processing and data visualization tools for detecting emerging trends in the opiod epidemic.

 > **_Los Alamos National Laboratory_**
 > _Graduate Research Assistant_
 > Los Alamos, New Mexico, Summer 2018
-> Developed machine learning data analysis models and visualization dashboards for facility characterization, and spent fuel measurement using disparate stream data fusion.
+> Designed and built machine learning data analysis models and visualization dashboards for facility characterization, and spent fuel measurement using disparate stream data fusion.

 > **_Nuclear Science and Security Consortium_**
 > Undergraduate Reasearch Affiliate
 > Berkeley, California, Winter 2017 to Spring 2018
 > Developed multiplex network modeling for nuclear nonproliferation and multisensor security systems, with a focus on machine learning in particular deep recurrent neural networks.

+> **_CITRIS and the Banatao Institute_**
+> Undergraduate Reasearch Assistant
+> Berkeley, California, Summer 2017 to Fall 2017
+> Lead creation of novel photogrammetry pipeline for Phoebe A Hearst Museum of Anthropology in
+> collaboration with the CITRIS Pacific Research Platform.

+# Honors and Awards

+- 2019, Oak Ridge Institute of Science Education Fellowship
+- 2019, Georgia Tech Presidents Fellowship
+- 2017, U.S. Department of Energy Network Science and Nuclear Nonproliferation Challenge 1st Prize
+- 2016, Pioneers in Engineering Outstanding Mentor Award

 # Publications

-{% for post in site.publications reversed%}
+  <ul>{% for post in site.publications reversed %}
-{% include archive-single-cv.html %}
+    {% include archive-single-talk-cv.html %}
-{% endfor %}
+  {% endfor %}</ul>

 # Talks